-MAHLEs operating profit margins (Moody's adjusted EBITA) amounted to around 4%-6% during 2016-18, a relatively low level, which is illustrative of the highly competitive automotive industry environment, and high investments (R&D and capex) needed to manage
+MAHLEs operating profit margins (Moody's adjusted EBITA) amounted to around 4% during 2016-18, a relatively low level, which is illustrative of the highly competitive automotive industry environment, and high investments (R&D and capex) needed to manage the automotive industry transformation, especially in terms of carbon transition.
+The low margin level is, however, largely in line with the overall sector.

-In 2019, MAHLE's margin dropped to only 2% and is expected to be negative in 2020, as a result of the pandemic and a drop in global light vehicle production of around 15%.
+In 2019, MAHLE's margin dropped to only 2% and turned slightly negative in 2020, as a result of the pandemic and a drop in global light vehicle production of around 15%.

 To address this challenge, MAHLE has implemented a €200 million long-term cash savings program in 2020, equivalent to around 2% of group revenues.
 The restructuring expenses were charged in 2020 and contributed to the negative margin.
-We expect the restructuring measures, however, to contribute to the margin improvement in 2021 and 2022, together with the expected recovery of global light vehicle production and sales.
+The restructuring measures contributed to the margin improvement in 2021, but headwinds such as increased cost for raw materials, logistics and energy of around €300 million (2.8% of revenues), which could not be passed on to OEM customers immediately, and overall still low volumes left margins at low levels of around 2%.
+With a continued recovery of volumes and additional restructuring measures, however, we expect MAHLE's margins to reach a minimum of 4% from 2023, at the latest.

-Exhibit 6 MAHLE's EBITDA margins have suffered from the pandemic in 2020 and are expected to recover swiftly
+Exhibit 6 MAHLE's EBITA margins have suffered from the pandemic and are expected to recover gradually